oamer1/learn_go_with_tests/README.md

 > In software engineering, the delegation pattern is an object-oriented design pattern that allows object composition to achieve the same code reuse as inheritance.
 > [Delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern)

+> If your tests are causing you pain, listen to that signal and think about the design of your code.
+> "Learning Go with tests - http-handlers-revisited"